infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

 Provide users enough time to read and use the content.

+### Timing Adjustable

+Ensure that users can adjust the timing of content that is displayed on the screen.

 *This guideline covers point 2.2.1 Timing Adjustable - Level A of the WCAG standard.*

 :white_check_mark: **Success criteria**